gisslab/airlines_merger_simulation/README.md

 # airlines_merger_simulation

-This project demonstrates how to estimate market demand and simulate mergers, designed as a teaching tool for master’s students in the University of Wisconsin–Madison Economics program.
+This project demonstrates how to estimate market demand and simulate mergers, designed as a teaching tool for master's students in the University of Wisconsin–Madison Economics program.

 ## OVERVIEW:
 This project estimates demand and simulates the merger process between airlines.

 ## PROJECT STRUCTURE:
-- src/: Code that downloads, cleans and estimate demand.
+- src/: Code that downloads, cleans and estimates demand.
 - data/: Input data files (airline data, routes, financial data)
     - raw/: Raw data from sources
-    - processed/: Processed data in functions
+    - processed/: Processed data from functions
+- doc/: Useful documentation and screenshots for help.
+- secured_keys/: This folder must contain a JSON file (api_keys.json) used to access FRED and Census if necessary.

-## RUNNING ORDER:
+## PROGRESS AND RUNNING ORDER:
-1. Run data downloads .py files, see instructions.
+1. Run data downloads .py files, see instructions (Run: download_db1b.py)
-2. Preprocessed downloaded data: processing_data.do
+2. Preprocess downloaded data: processing_data.do
-3. Use analysis tools to generate reports
+3. Demand estimation → TODO
+4. Merger simulation → TODO

 ## REQUIREMENTS:
 - Python 3.x